Jfeather4/QuickBid/README.md

 QuickBid project

-Old project from when I was younger.
-Will be reworked and made clean.
+Very old project from when I was younger, made in netbeans with the aid of the drag and drop GUI builder.
+When I get time, this will be reworked and made clean.